 While a trip to the farmers’ market may not be feasible or affordable for every weekly shop and some elements of processed food may be unavoidable (or even desirable), it’s still possible to make more sustainable decisions in supermarkets with some research, including around seasonal eating.

 Our speed of living has only increased since Petrini first shared his concerns in the 1980s and initiated the slow living movement, referencing industrialisation and the creation of the ‘machine’.

 In 2018, the conversation around the environmental costs of our food consumption habits peaked with the release of new research from the University of Oxford.
 The study advised that two seemingly similar food products in the same supermarket could have wildly different environmental impacts and as consumers, we’re not informed about the consequences of our purchasing choices due to lack of clear labelling.
 The research also increased discussion around the impact of reducing animal products in our diets as one of the most beneficial ways to support the planet on an individual level.

-2018 also saw Collins Dictionary select ‘single-use’ as the word of the year, reflecting the increase in public discussion around plastic pollution.
+2018 also saw Collins Dictionary select ‘single-use’ as the word of the year, reflecting the increase in public discussion around plastic pollution and zero waste shops.
 The plastic bag tax has seen a shift in consumer behaviour, encouraging shoppers to bring their own.
 This suggests that a similar effect could be possible for food packaging and levies on high environmental impact foods.
 There’s also increasing conversation around the facts about food waste.

 While we’re clearly at an environmental tipping point on the discussion around sustainability and how we make food purchases, we can also consider how the act of preparing and eating food has changed in the digital era.